 BASEMENT.
 That portion of a building, having more than one-half of its floor-to-ceiling height below the average grade of the adjoining ground.
 The basement area above grade is counted for the purpose of height and livable square footage regulations.

 BED AND BREAKFAST.
-A private residence where for compensation, lodging and meals are provided for the keeper’s family and four or fewer separate sleeping rooms on a daily basis.
+A private residence where for compensation, lodging and meals are provided for the keeper’s family and guests in separate sleeping rooms on a daily basis.

 BERM.
 A landscaped mound of earth used for aesthetic or buffer purposes.